A) Jesus’ death—the ransom for us

 We have to view these first words of Psalm 22 in the context of the rest of the Psalm.
 In the midst of extreme desperation in which it appears that God has forsaken his righteous one, the persecuted righteous man turns with complete trust to God who sets him free.
 The Psalm concludes with gratitude and praise:

-For He has not despised nor abhorred the affliction of the afflicted; Nor has He hidden His face from him, But when he cried to Him for help, He heard.
+For he has not despised or abhorred the affliction of the afflicted, and he has not hidden his face from him, but has heard, when he cried to him.
 (Psalm 22:24)

-Clean out the old leaven so that you may be a new lump, just as you are in fact unleavened.
-For Christ our Passover also has been sacrificed.
-Therefore let us celebrate the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth.
-(1 Corinthians 5:7-8)
+Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
+For Christ, our Passover lamb, has been sacrificed.
+Let us therefore celebrate the festival, not with the old leaven, the leaven of malice and evil, but with the unleavened bread of sincerity and truth.
+(1 Corinthians 5:7–8)

 In the first instance, his intention was to demonstrate the purity of the church.
 Just as all the old leaven had to be removed from the Israelite houses before the festival, in the same way all malice and wickedness must be removed from the church of God and from the life of every individual Christian.
 Secondly, by referring to Jesus as the sacrificed passover lamb he alludes to our liberation.
 The Passover festival was the celebration of the liberation of the nation of Israel from slavery in Egypt.
 Our Passover lamb, Jesus, has liberated us from the slavery of sin.
 It is therefore neither possible for Christians to remain in their former sins, nor for the church to tolerate someone in her midst who disregards the freedom which Jesus grants us.